LambdaLabsML/examples/flash-attention-2/README.md

 FlashAttention, the game-changing algorithm designed to accelerate attention modules and minimize memory usage without any approximation, took the world by storm after its release in 2022.
 It quickly found its way into machine learning [frameworks](https://github.com/Dao-AILab/flash-attention/blob/main/usage.md#integrated-into-machine-learning-frameworks) and became a staple in industry-standard [benchmarks](https://spectrum.ieee.org/mlperf-rankings-2022), leaving a trail of awe-inspiring results in its wake.

 Now, brace yourself for the next level of innovation as FlashAttention 2 has been released!
 Building upon its predecessor's success, FlashAttention 2 delivers an astounding 2× speedup, achieved through improved parallelism and work partitioning.
 In this blog post, we'll show you how to use FlashAttention 2 on Lambda Cloud and share benchmark results for training GPT3-style models using A100 and H100 GPUs.
-Let's dive in!
+The key findings are:

+- FlashAttention 2 achieved 3x or higher speedups over the baseline Huggingface implementation.
+- H100 80GB SXM5 is 2x faster than A100 80GB SXM4 when running FlashAttention 2.

+To give you a taste of its real-world impact, FlashAttention 2 enables replicating `GPT3-175B` training with just 242,400 GPU hours (H100 80GB SXM5).
+On [Lambda Cloud](<(https://lambdalabs.com/service/gpu-cloud/reserved)>), this translates to $1,175,640 using the Sprint cluster ($4.85/H100/Hour) or $458,136 using the three-year reserved cluster ($1.89/H100/Hour).
+This represents a remarkable 75% or 90% reduction compared to our [ealier blog's](https://lambdalabs.com/blog/demystifying-gpt-3) estimated cost of $4,600,000.

+Without further ado, let's dive into the details of the benchmark and results.

 ![record](imgs/record.gif)

-## Installation
+## Benchmark

-The authors of FlashAttention have provided a [Dockerfile](https://github.com/Dao-AILab/flash-attention/blob/main/training/Dockerfile) that contains the latest FlashAttention 2.
+The FlashAttention repo have provided a [Dockerfile](https://github.com/Dao-AILab/flash-attention/blob/main/training/Dockerfile) that contains the latest FlashAttention 2.
 Our fork of the repo contains configuration to train GPT3-style models with the OpenWebText dataset.

 ```
 git clone https://github.com/LambdaLabsML/flash-attention.git && \